argoproj/argo-cd/agent/README.md

 ## Quick Start

-By default the agent is configured to use manifests from [guestbook](https://github.com/argoproj/argocd-example-apps/tree/master/guestbook) directory in https://github.com/argoproj/argocd-example-apps repository.
+By default, the agent is configured to use manifests from [guestbook](https://github.com/argoproj/argocd-example-apps/tree/master/guestbook) directory in https://github.com/argoproj/argocd-example-apps repository.

 The agent supports two modes: